 Volunteers, Ned, Taylor, and Rachel, are greeted in song by the pupils of Lizpal School, a Porridge and Rice school in Ngando, a Nairobi slum.

-Sarah (teacher) and Ashlee (nurse), volunteers from the US, in the kitchen at Excel School with Mary, deputy head of Excel school, and Christine.
+Sarah (teacher) and Ashlee (nurse), volunteers from the US, pose in the kitchen at Excel School with Mary, deputy head of Excel school, and Christine.
 The ladies spent two weeks doing wonderful work at Porridge and Rice schools.

 Visitors attend the Excel School assembly, a big event where the entire school gathers to be addressed by the school leadership.
 Guests are always welcome at Porridge and Rice schools.